 - Complete the online application, which asks questions about yourself and your home

-- Verify your income by providing pay stubs, a company verification letter or a bank statement
+- Verify your income by providing pay stubs or a company verification letter

 - Meet with a notary to sign required documents